 It’s easier to do than you may think!

 All it takes are a few specific pieces of wedding decor to make your vision a reality.
-You can make a minimal or industrial space look more rustic by adding elements like these:
+You can make a space look more rustic by adding elements like these:

 In addition to creating a rustic reception space, there’s also a way to give your ceremony site a more rustic feel: